 Education & Outreach Activities and Participation Summary

-During 2018 and 2019, I conducted a workshop/ field day in Kent county UMD extension office, Eastern MD.
+During 2018 and 2019, I conducted a workshop/ field day at the Kent County UMD Extension office, Eastern MD.
 Around 40 farmers/year participated in the workshop where I laid out the objectives of this on-farm research.
-I demonstrated the methodology of biomass sampling, soil core sampling, cover crop decomposition assay using nylon litter bag, and soil water monitoring using the custom-developed soil water sensors.
-Many farmers in the workshop were already involved in our research.
-Some of the farmers who were new to us showed great interest to be the part of our project.
-They were highly interested in our project.
-We are going to facilitate our on-farm effort in their farms in this upcoming year.
+I demonstrated the methodology of biomass sampling, soil core sampling, cover crop decomposition assay using nylon litter bag, and soil water monitoring using custom-developed soil water sensors.
+Many farmers in the workshop were highly interested in using the models validated with data from this project.

-Two field days were conducted so far to talk about our on-farm research efforts.
-Both field days were conducted at the USDA Beltsville Agricultural Research Center (BARC) research farms at Beltsville, MD.
-The field days were conducted to the organic and cover crop societies during the 2018 ASA-SSSA-CSA tri-society meeting and 2019 Northeast Cover Crop Council (NECCC) regional meeting.
-During this on-farm demonstration, I got an opportunity to demonstrate the use of litter bag to assess cover crop decomposition, and the use of custom-developed soil water sensor technology for monitoring the soil water in systems with and without cover crops.
-Each time, we had more than 100 participants; including farmers, researchers, ag. professionals, and extension agents.
+Two field days have been conducted so far to talk about our on-farm research efforts.
+Both field days were conducted in research farms at the USDA ARS Beltsville Agricultural Research Center (BARC), Beltsville, MD in co-ordination with the 2018 ASA-SSSA-CSA tri-society meeting and 2019 Northeast Cover Crop Council (NECCC) regional meeting.
+Participants in the field days were members of the organic and cover crop societies.
+During an on-farm demonstration, I had the opportunity to demonstrate the use of litter bags to assess cover crop decomposition and the use of custom-developed soil water sensor technology for monitoring the soil water in systems with and without cover crops.
+We had more than 100 participants at each event including farmers, researchers, ag. professionals, and extension agents.

-I have presented my research findings to my peers, research scientists and farmers through regional and national conferences.
-Below are the topic of my talks.
+I have presented my research findings to my peers, research scientists, and farmers at regional and national conferences.
+Below are the titles of my talks.

 - Thapa R., S. Mirsky, K.L.
 Tully, M.L.
 Cabrera, H.H.
 Schomberg, C. Reberg-horton, J.W.
 Gaskin, D. Timlin, E. Sweep, B. Davis, S. Seehvaer, E.H.
 Henriquez Inoa, and A. Poncet.
 2019 ASA-CSSA-SSSA International Annual Meeting, San Antonio, Texas: Nov 10-13, 2019.
 Title: Cover crop decomposition in no-till corn fields: controlling factors. (poster)